fassko/fassko.github.io/_posts/2019-07-24-websockets-ios-13.md

 tags: [swift, apple, websockets, ios, xcode]
 ---

-Websockets in iOS 13, macOS 10.15, tvOS 13, watchOS 6 and Mac Catalyst has gained first-class citizen status in networking stack.
+Websockets in iOS 13, macOS 10.15, tvOS 13, watchOS 6 and Mac Catalyst have gained first-class citizen status in networking stack.
 Apple has finally added support in [URLSession](https://developer.apple.com/documentation/foundation/urlsessionwebsockettask) and for lower level in [Network.framework](https://developer.apple.com/documentation/network/nwprotocolwebsocket) for their platforms.

 This time we will focus on implementing Websockets using URLSession capabilities.